devptyagi/DSAPractice/README.md

 ## Queue

 * Implementation of Queue using two Stacks
-* Rotate Queue by K
+* Rotate DeQueue by K